 The first thing I did when I got home that night was turn on all of the lights.
 I still lived in the trailer I had shared with my mother.
 When she had passed away, the family we rented it from had offered to switch the lease into my name free of charge.
 Probably because it was so run down that no one else was stupid or desperate enough to pay for it.
 But it was the only home I’d ever had, and so, mainly out of nostalgia, I had agreed.

 My dreams that night were strange, troubled.
 Filled with fluttering wings and half-glimpsed creatures made of smoke and malice.
-They seemed to taunt me from my periphery, but every time I turned my head to look at them, they skittered sideways and out of sight.
+They seemed to taunt me from my periphery, but every time I turned my head to look at them, they skittered sideways out of sight.

 I came gasping awake around midnight, cold and sweat-slicked in my bed.
 A spill of silver moonlight fell across my legs, illuminating the sheets tangled around them.
 I stopped trying to kick myself free.
 In my panic, it had felt like one of those unholy monsters had crawled after me into the waking world, hell bent on dragging me back into my fever dream.

 I extricated myself from my bed linens with forced calm and stood up, my nightgown falling to my knees.
-There was a baseball bat propped against my nightstand, and I hefted it in my hands and took it with me to check the locks on the doors and the windows.
+There was a baseball bat propped against my nightstand.
+I hefted it in my hands and took it with me to check the locks on the doors and windows.
 They were all secured, but the paranoia of my nightmare still clung to the frayed edges of my sleep-muddled mind, and I ended up combing through the whole house, flipping lights on and off as I checked under furniture and threw open closet doors.